MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     var ladderOperator1 = new LadderOperator<int>((creationEnum, spinOrbitalInteger));
 ```

-Also using such operators we can express
+Also using such operators you can express

 $$
 \ket{0} \ket{1} \ket{1} \ket{0} = a^\dagger_1 a^\dagger_2 \ket{0}^{\otimes 4}.
 $$

-This sequence of operators would be constructed within the Hamiltonian simulation library using C# code that is similar to the single-spin orbital case considered above:
+This sequence of operators would be constructed within the Hamiltonian simulation library using C# code that is similar to the single-spin orbital case considered earlier:

 ```csharp
     // Let us initialize an array of tuples representing the